 * By 1 year, your child should be at least triple his birthweight.

-However, these numbers are to give you an idea just how much weight your child should be gaining and shouldn’t be seen as a hard and fast rule, Dr Wong stresses.
+However, these numbers are to give you an idea just how much weight your child should be gaining and shouldn’t be seen as a hard and fast rule, Lo stresses.
 Do pay attention to the information provided in your kewpie’s health booklet, instead.

 Follow the weight-for-age charts in the booklet, which should be your guide as to how much weight your little one should be gaining.